RickAQ-Dev/yii1_ent_system/README.md

 If you follow the setup here in my instructions you can access the project: **localhost/[project folder]**

-# Enjoy and explore
+# Explore and Enjoy
-Enjoy and explore the project and see how the Yii framework works.
+Explore the Yii framework structure and Enjoy coding!!!.